-- Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them. - By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.
+- □ Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish. □ The review organization will also look at your medical information, talk with your doctor, and - ☐ The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them. - □ By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.